RicardoG31/Flixter/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-It was challenging for me to understand the RecycerView and the different layouts Android Studio provides, as well as understanding the documentation of the dependencies we used.
+It was challenging for me to understand the RecyclerView and the different layouts Android Studio provides, as well as understanding the documentation of the dependencies we used.

 ### Open-source libraries used